ovidiuch/jobs-done/README.md

 ## Stack

 This is a [React Native](https://facebook.github.io/react-native/) app built with [React Native for Web](https://github.com/necolas/react-native-web/).
-For web publishing, it compiles into a static app, with the app data embedded in the frontend build.
+For web publishing, it compiles into a static app with the app data embedded in the frontend build.

 The project features a [custom server-side rendering implementation](https://github.com/skidding/jobs-done/blob/d3d85ce6c5b156249702d90190397bd67fdc31ed/tools/shared/renderIndex.js#L13-L39), which might be interesting for someone trying to understand how SSR works.